drmikehenry/install-linux/install-linux.md

 - UBUNTU kdewallet is already setup.

-- (centos) Wallet isn't setup properly out-of-the-box:
+- CENTOS Wallet isn't setup properly out-of-the-box:
   - Start `kdewalletmanager`; runs in the task bar.
   - Open the wallet manager.
   - Create the default wallet; must be named `kdewallet`.